-One of the first things I do with new clients, particularly those who want to lose weight, is teach them how to start tracking calories.
+One of the first things I do with new clients, particularly those who want to lose weight is to teach them how to start tracking calories.
 At first this may seem like a daunting task, but with today’s technology and the fact that every food we buy from the supermarket has its nutritional values detailed, it is quite easy.
 In fact, I spend longer brushing my teeth than I do logging an entire days worth of food.

 What Are Calories?

 A calorie is a unit of energy and the amount you consume and burn will determine whether you lose, maintain or gain weight.
 One gram of fat contains nine calories, while a gram of either a carbohydrate or protein contains four calories.
 Alcohol contains seven calories per gram.
 While counting your total calories can be a relatively simple task, it becomes a little trickier when trying to get your macronutrient (carbs, fats & protein) numbers on point.
 This is something that gets easier with practice.

 If your goal is to change your body composition in some way, either by building muscle or burning fat, it is essential to know how many calories you need to be consuming to achieve that or it may never happen.
 You will also need to try and get the correct amount of each macronutrient (carbs, fats & proteins).